tc39/proposal-limited-arraybuffer/design.md

 4. `[[DefineOwnProperty]]`: Throw.
 5. `[[Set]]`: Throw.
 6. `[[Delete]]`: Throw.
 7. get `%TypedArray%.prototype.buffer`: Return undefine or throw.
+(If we have `ArrayBufferSlice`, return a new slice that is read-only).
 8. Any new `%TypedArray%` created based on this one is also read-only.

 # DataView.prototype.readOnlyView()